Bangladesh starts COVID-19 vaccine drive for Rohingya refugees | Health

 - Bangladesh

-In contrast, officials in Myanmar's Rakhine state have told the media that there are currently no plans to vaccinate the Rohingya living there.
-Bangladesh has been battling an alarming surge in infections and deaths in recent weeks, recording more than 1.36 million people infected and 22,897 deaths.
+Bangladesh has been battling an alarming surge in infections and deaths https://www.reuters.com/world/india/bangladesh-says-astrazeneca-shot-supplies-may-resume-soon-including-india-2021-07-06 in recent weeks, recording more than 1.36 million people infected and 22,897 deaths.
+"We feel really good.
+We only hope everyone will get the vaccine," Sakhina Khatun, 55, said after she and her 65-year-old husband got vaccinated.

+"We are only safe when we are all safe," Khatun told Reuters.
 "People in these camps are living in the shadow of the global vaccine divide.
 Widespread vaccinations are critical to contain this deadly virus," Hrusikesh Harichandan, Head of the International Federation of Red Cross and Red Crescent Societies' Cox's Bazar, said.
-"We need united efforts by national agencies and international organizations to help vaccinate all adults in the camps."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)